JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 That I with body and soul, both in life and death, am not my own, but belong unto my faithful Savior Jesus Christ.

-I Belong is a picture book for ages four to seven that explains each comforting phrase of Heidelberg Catechism Question and Answer 1 to young children, in language that they understand.
+I Belong is a picture book (ages 4-7) that explains each comforting phrase of Heidelberg Catechism Question and Answer 1 to young children, in language that they understand.
 Colorful illustrations of a diverse group of children will capture readers’ imaginations as they learn what it means to belong to their faithful Savior.

 This book can be used as a short book of devotions for families with younger children or can be read by older children on their own.

-Joyce Holstege teaches kindergarten at Heritage Christian School, located in her hometown of Hudsonville, Michigan.
-She has taught at Heritage since 1995.
-Joyce holds a BA in English and Education from Grand Valley State University and is a member of the Protestant Reformed Churches.
+Joyce Holstege has taught kindergarten at Heritage Christian School, located in her hometown of Hudsonville, Michigan, since 1995.
+Joyce holds a BA in English: Education from Grand Valley State University.
 She enjoys reading, gardening, and all things arts and crafts.

-A speech given by the author at the annual Association meeting of the Reformed Free Publishing Association on September 22, 2022 at Terra Square in Hudsonville, Michigan.
+Click below for a speech given by the I Belong author at the annual Reformed Free Publishing Association meeting on September 22, 2022.

 $13.95